Cicada Files: Z 3301 et al

 This is a recurrent theme with him, repeated in several videos which will shortly vanish into oblivion when his next YouTube channel is struck.
 Then Schoenberger writes that I plotted “the takeover with Dustin and Arturo for many a month.”
 First I was conspiring with Chavez and Tafoya.
 Now I am plotting with gHOST and Tafoya.
 He cannot keep his cabals straight.

 Schoenberger claims that I “provided no proof that you ever reached out to me in April.”
 The email evidence is published above.
 I previously tweeted it.
 In his imagination it does not exist.
 Besides, “in reality it was a cover story because you had your operation already mapped out.”
 I apologize, but while I am writing this, I am laughing.
 Then, because he is out of irrational fabrications, he finally goes ad hominem, calling me a “pirate,” “a liar,” and “arrogant.”
-After more than 22,000 words, I think that readers of this article can hazard an opinion on all those charges.
+After nearly 23,000 words, I think that readers of this article can hazard an opinion on all those charges.

 I will, however, address a contradiction which is discernible among veterans of elite units.
 We must possess a certain amount of self-confidence in order to dare the rigors that forge us.
 We are, after all, triple volunteers.
 Surrounded by other soldiers who are necessarily among the best warriors in the world, we also inevitably learn a degree of humility, as well.